isabelirk/isabelirk/README.md

 👩 My name's Isabeli and I'm 26 years old. (she/her)

-👩‍🎓 I'm currently a undergraduate student in Geography (Licentiate) at UFFS.
+👩‍🎓 I'm a undergraduate student in Geography (Licentiate) at UFFS.

-💻 I'm currently work at Betha Sistemas.
+💻 I'm working at Betha Sistemas.

 🌱 I'm currently learning: JavaScript and English.